A detailed statistical analysis of the mass profiles of galaxy clusters: Mass--concentration relation

 \section{Mass--concentration relation}

 An important consequence of the `bottom-up' scenario of structure formation is that smaller halos are denser in the center, since they formed earlier when the density of the Universe was higher.
-This effect is seen in numerical simulations and it can be expressed as a relation between the halo mass and the concentration parameter.
+This effect is observed in numerical simulation and it can be expressed as a relation between the halo mass and the concentration parameter.
 The concentration parameter is defined for a given overdensity as $c_\Delta=r_\Delta/r_{-2}$ (often $r_s$ is used instead of $r_{-2}$ but for the NFW this is unimportant).
-Simulations usually consider the mass--concentration relation at the virial radius $r_{200}$, but we can only reach that radius by model-dependent extrapolation.
+Simulations usually consider the mass--concentration relation at the virial radius $r_{200}$ but as discussed above we can only reach that radius by model-dependent extrapolation.
 Therefore, in Figure \ref{fi:mc}, we show the mass--concentration relation of our sample calculated within the NFW model at both $r_{2500}$ and extrapolated to $r_{200}$.
-We suggest that authors provide relations at both of these $\Delta$'s as they complement each other in physical significance and observational accessibility.
+Note that our sample is not necessarily representative of the population of clusters.

-As can be seen in Figure \ref{fi:mc}, our sample is not ideally suited to derive a relation from given that six sample members cluster at almost identical values of $M_\Delta$.
-Instead we compare with the mass--concentration relation of the simulations presented in \citet{2008MNRAS.391.1940M}, which are in reasonable agreement with our sample except for the low mass NGC533.
+As can be seen in Figure \ref{fi:mc}, our sample is not ideally suited to derive a relation from, given that six sample members cluster at almost identical values of $M_\Delta$.
+Instead we compare with the mass--concentration relation of the dark matter-only simulations presented in \citet{2008MNRAS.391.1940M}, which are in reasonable agreement with our sample.
 We emphasize that the orientation of the uncertainty ellipses is related only to the parameter degeneracies present in the combination of model and mass profile data and has nothing to do with the slope of the mass--concentration relation.
-The agreement between our observed mass--concentration relation and the predictions of numerical simulations resembles the recent X-ray analysis of \citet{2007ApJ...664..123B}, but stands out from the significant discrepancy of the lensing study in \citet{2008ApJ...685L...9B}.
+The agreement between our observed mass--concentration relation and the predictions of numerical simulations resembles the recent X-ray analysis \citet{2007ApJ...664..123B}, but stands out from the significant discrepancy of the lensing study \citep{2008ApJ...685L...9B}.